-Meditation in the Gardens
+Meditation at the Gardens

-on the Event Lawn at the Mendocino Coast Botanical Gardens
+on the MCBG Event Lawn

 The class fee is a sliding scale of $7 to $25 per participant plus Gardens general admission.